 Knowing Where You Can Go

 City living can seem claustrophobic with a dog, as there are lots of places you can’t bring them.
 Most restaurants do not allow dogs inside, which can be very difficult in the fall and winter when it’s too cold to leave your dog outside.
 However, many neighborhoods have dog parks where dogs can run free through the grass, so make sure your dog gets out as much as possible to exercise and socialize.
+Professional New York City moving services can help ensure that your move is as stress-free as possible.

 Now that you’ve learned the basics of moving to New York City with a dog, take a look at our infographic to find out more about alleviating stress and ensuring a smooth move.